kyleniemeyer/irrev_mech/README.md

 Usage
 -------

+`irrev_mech` can be used locally or installed as a package using `pip install --user irrev_mech` or via `python setup.py install --user`.

+Either way, it can be called using

+    $ python -m irrev_mech [options]

-Use the command `python irrev_mech.py -h` to see the full usage instructions.
-To generate an irreversible mechanism, from the command line, use `python irrev_mech.py -m mechname -t thermname` where `mechname` and `thermname` are the names of the mechanism file and thermodynamic database, e.g.:
+Use the command `python -m irrev_mech -h` to see the full usage instructions.
+To generate an irreversible mechanism, from the command line, use `python -m irrev_mech -m mechname -t thermname` where `mechname` and `thermname` are the names of the mechanism file and thermodynamic database, e.g.:

     $ python irrev_mech.py -m mech.dat -t therm.dat

 You can also run `irrev_mech` without a thermodynamic database if the information is held in the mechanism file (after the species are declared), e.g.:

-    $ python irrev_mech.py -m mech.dat
+    $ python -m irrev_mech -m mech.dat

 The new mechanism has the name `mech_irrev.txt`.

 The default temperature range used for parameter fitting is 300 K to 5000 K. This can be changed by specifying the `-r` or `--range` command line option, e.g.:

-    $ python irrev_mech.py -m mech.dat -t therm.dat -r 1000 3000
+    $ python -m irrev_mech -m mech.dat -t therm.dat -r 1000 3000

 License
 -------